kindaro/description-lists/README.md

 ### releasing

+* Automatically update versions in `manifest.json`, `package.json` and `versions.json` by running `yarn version`.
+* Make a commit and merge it to `master`.
+* Tag the merged commit with the version number — without any decorations like `v` or whatever, only the version number.
+Note that this will be a different commit from what you had in the branch being merged _(because GitHub changes commits in subtle ways when merging)_, so you have to attach a tag after you merge.
+* Push this tag with `git push --tags`.
-Once a version tag is pushed, the new version will be automatically built and added as a draft release.
-The version tag must align with the version specified in `package.json` and `manifest.json`.
-The draft release can be made public by hand in the GitHub web interface.
+* Watch the new version automatically built by the `release` workflow and added as a draft release.
+* The draft release can be made public by hand in the GitHub web interface.